cs-ed/edtech-plan-jandrew4643/README.md

 The current configuration of stations in IT-5 conssists of 30 stations on tables with backed chairs at the front of the room.
 The Back two rows are raised counters with 16 computers stations with stools for seats.
-On order are rolling technology work stations that can fit 4 tp 6 students per station.
+On order are rolling technology work stations that can fit 4 to 6 students per station.
 While most will be taller to allow students to work while standing, stools will be provided.
 Two shorter rolling technology work stations will be in the room that will facilitate any students needing wheel chair or backed chair accomodations.

-After the rolling work stations are in place.
+Once the rolling work stations are in place.
 Two additional Smart TV's have been obtained to mount on the wall space for student collaboration and whiteboard space.

 Additional enrichment activities beyond the class include optional participation in SkillsUSA, , MESA-*Math, Engineering,